IOSD/Algo/README.md

 ## Languages Used:

  - C++
- - python
+ - Python
  - Java
  - C
- - More to come
+ - Many more.

 ## How to contribute: